rsafier/Turnbase/README.md

 ## Progress Notes

-- **Current Phase**: Phase 3 - TDD for Battleship-Style Game (Complex Game)
+- **Current Phase**: Phase 4 - Engine Enhancements and Polish
 - **Next Steps**:
-  1. Debug and fix the failing integration tests for Battleship (`Attack_ValidAttack_ReceivesAttackResultEvent` and `JoinRoom_PlayersJoinRoom_ReceivesPlayerJoinedEvent`).
+  1. Implement error handling and logging in game logic and hub methods using try-catch blocks and `ILogger`.
-  2. Investigate potential issues with SignalR event delivery timing or test setup, focusing on why Player 1 receives duplicate join events and Player 2 misses its own join event.
+  2. Optimize performance by batching SignalR message updates and ensuring asynchronous operations for I/O tasks.
-- **Updates**: Integration tests for Battleship are still in progress with two failing tests due to timeouts.
-Recent changes to use connection IDs in tests did not resolve the issue.
-Further debugging is needed to address event broadcasting or reception problems.
-Additionally, full test coverage for `GameEventDispatcher` has been achieved, including exception handling for broadcast and user messaging.
+- **Updates**: Integration tests for Battleship are now complete with all tests passing.
+The project has moved to Phase 4, focusing on engine enhancements like error handling, logging, and performance optimization.
 Authentication and room management features are implemented in `GameHub`.

 ## Conclusion